behnam1394/Queue-and-Stack-Modules-Synchronously/README.md

 # FIFO-and-Stack-Modules-Synchronously
-The Design and Verification of a Synchronous First-In First-Out (FIFO) and Stack Modules using VHDL
+The Design and Verification of a Synchronous First-In First-Out (FIFO) and Stack Modules using VHDL (with code coverage and OVL)